Benuron8/trello-automation/README.md

 This project consists in a Test Automation Suite with both Web and API tests for creating Trello boards using SpecFlow, Selenium WebDriver, and NUnit.
 The tests are written using BDD principles with Gherkin syntax.

+The CI/CD of this project was done using GitHubActions because Azure was not allowing parallelism during this month until January.
+**** (last run from last push is failed because its not headless) ****

 Prerequisites:

 Ensure that you have the following software installed: